buds-lab/the-building-data-genome-project/README.md

-# Check out the the Building Data Genome 2 - the latest version that supercedes this one: https://github.com/buds-lab/building-data-genome-project-2
+# Check out the Building Data Genome 2 - the latest version that supercedes this one: https://github.com/buds-lab/building-data-genome-project-2

 <!-- A repository of whole building electrical meters from non-residential buildings
 ============================== -->